Community Rebates & Mini-Grants

 Clean County Commission Good Neighbor Environment Grant

 The Clean County Commission Good Neighbor Environment Grant provides funding to neighborhoods to accomplish a sustainable landscape or beautification project and promote community spirit.
 Applications are due by Sept.
 1 of every year.
 For more information, call 757-259-5375.

 - Up to $500 in funding may be provided per neighborhood

 The Turf Love and Garden Love programs provide rebates to homeowners for constructing and maintaining rain gardens.
 Applications are due by May 1 of every year.
 You can find the application and more information at jccwmg.org.
 For more information, call 757-564-2170 or email the office.

 - Up to $5 per square foot in funding will be provided to homeowners in James City County

 - There is a maximum of $600 of funding per tax year

 The Stormwater & Resource Protection division provides individuals and communities with tools to help improve water quality and protect stormwater facilities.
 To have equipment placed in your neighborhood, fill out one of the forms below:

 Clean Water Heritage Grant

-The Clean Water Heritage Grant Program provides funding to homeowner associations, communities, contractors, businesses, and individuals who own stormwater infrastructure and want to repair it or need funding to maintain it.
+The Clean Water Heritage Grant Program provides funding to homeowner associations and communities who own private stormwater infrastructure and want to repair it or need funding to maintain it.